22 Armenian Dishes You’ll Love (+ Our Fave Armenian Food)

 It is a nutritious snack that can be eaten for breakfast or as an after-meal dessert.
 At first, the walnuts are threaded on a durable string and put aside.
 Next comes making the syrup on the gas stove from fruit juice (grape juice is mainly used), sugar, and flour.

-Stir it until it becomes thick and brown and dip the thread in it and hang to dry.
+Stir it until it becomes thick and brown dip the thread in it and hang to dry.
 Sujukh season starts in mid-fall when the walnuts are fresh and soft, and sujukh is primarily made in the town of Ashtarak, Aragatsotn region (known as the land of walnuts).

 What is your favorite Armenian food?
 Let us know your top picks for Armenian dishes in the comments (and let us know which ones we failed to include!)